Spontaneous magnon decay in two-dimensional altermagnets: Conclusions

-where $\Theta (x) = 1$ for $ x > 0$ and $\Theta (x ) = 0$ for $x < 0$.
-The decay rate of the $\beta$-magnons can be obtained by substituting $\Theta ( k_x k_y /m) \rightarrow \Theta (- k_x k_y /m )$ in Eq.~(\ref{eq:dampres}).
 We conclude that spontaneous magnon decay in two-dimensional altermagnets is chirality selective: for positive $m$ the $\alpha$-magnons can spontaneously decay only in the first and third quadrant of the Brillouin zone, while the $\beta$-magnons can decay only in the second and fourth quadrant.
 Moreover, the decay rates are maximal for momenta parallel to the diagonals of the Brillouin zone and vanish along the symmetry axes of the crystal, as illustrated in Fig.~\ref{fig:dampres}.

 Our result (\ref{eq:dampres}) should be compared with the Beliaev damping of sound in the ground state of the superfluid Bose gas, which is proportional $k^3$ in two dimensions \cite{Sinner09}.
 In Eq.~(\ref{eq:dampres}) two extra powers of $k$ are generated by the strong momentum dependence of the squared scattering vertex in Eq.~(\ref{eq:Wlong}).
+This is similar to the XXZ ferromagnet \cite{Stephanovich2011}, where the hydrodynamic momentum dependence of the scattering vertex generates four extra powers of $ k $, so that the damping behaves as $ k^7 $ at long wavelengths.
+Note also that our result (\ref{eq:dampres}) for the damping at long wavelengths is not specific to the checkerboard model (\ref{eq:modelc}), but generic to all models with the same symmetries, since we expressed it in terms of the long-wavelength parameters $ c $ and $ m $.

 Because the calculations presented in this work are based on the bosonization of the spin operators using the Holstein-Primakoff transformation \cite{Holstein40} and the expansion of the resulting boson Hamiltonian in powers of $1/S$, our results can only be expected to be quantitatively accurate for large spin $S$.
-An alternative bosonization of spin operators proposed by Dyson \cite{Dyson56} and Maleev \cite{Maleev57} avoids the formal expansion of the Hamiltonian in powers of $1/S$, at the price of mapping the spin Hamiltonian onto a non-hermitian boson Hamiltonian.
-Although the Dyson-Maleev transformation has been successfully used to calculate magnon damping in quantum antiferromagnets \cite{Harris71,Kopietz90}, it completely fails in the present context because the non-hermiticity of the Dyson-Maleev Hamiltonian leads to negative values of the product of scattering vertices in the diagrams shown in Fig.~\ref{fig:h4}~(b), implying unphysical negative decay rates.
+An alternative bosonization of spin operators proposed by Dyson \cite{Dyson56} and Maleev \cite{Maleev57} avoids the formal expansion of the Hamiltonian in powers of $1/S$, at the price of mapping the spin Hamiltonian onto a non-Hermitian boson Hamiltonian.
+Although the Dyson-Maleev transformation has been successfully used to calculate magnon damping in quantum antiferromagnets \cite{Harris71,Kopietz90}, it completely fails in the present context because the non-Hermiticity of the Dyson-Maleev Hamiltonian leads to negative values of the product of scattering vertices in the diagrams shown in Fig.~\ref{fig:h4}~(b), implying unphysical negative decay rates.
 We are not aware of any other example for such a spectacular failure of the Dyson-Maleev transformation.

 The anisotropy and chirality selectivity of spontaneous magnon decay in altermagnets offers new possibilities of identifying altermagnets experimentally.
 For example, since magnons propagating along the symmetry axes of the crystal cannot spontaneously decay while magnons propagating along the diagonals have the maximal possible decay rate, the transport of magnetization or heat along the symmetry axes is expected to be most efficient.
 A popular method for modeling transport phenomena in magnets is based on the Landau-Lifshitz-Gilbert equation \cite{Gurevich96}, where the magnon damping is taken into account via a phenomenological damping rate.
 Our result that spontaneous magnon decay in two-dimensional altermagnets is anisotropic and chirality selective cannot be straightforwardly incorporated into the Gilbert damping phenomenology.